gnevercodes/springBoot-learning/basics.md

 - POJO = Plain Old Java Object : a java class with private variables and public getters , setters .

 1. why is this used ?
-1. Spring is designed to be non-invasive, meaning it lets you write normal Java classes (POJOs) and still manage them through features like:
+1. Spring is designed to be `non-invasive`, meaning it lets you write normal Java classes (POJOs) and still manage them through features like:
    • Dependency Injection (DI)
    • AOP (Aspect-Oriented Programming)
    • ORM (with JPA/Hibernate)